SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 8. Whale Watching

-I'm cheating a little by adding it to this list because most of the time you will be on the Pacific Ocean for this boat tour.
+What's to Love: I'm cheating a little by adding whale watching tours to my favorite San Francisco bay tours because most of the time you will be on the Pacific Ocean.
+However, you will cruise through the bay to get to and from the ocean.

 These boat cruises are so much fun that it would be a shame to miss your chance to head out for some whale watching.

+The Golden Gate Whale Watch "and Beyond" is the 4-hour winter tour that runs from November to December.
 It only heads out once a day and only a few days a week.
 Even though there are fewer people around at this time, I find this one of my favorite times to head out whale watching.

-9. Sunset Catamaran
+9. Sunset Luxury Catamaran

 Tour Length: 90 minutes

 Second, this one is more casual.
+Third, they include one complimentary drink with your ticket.

 If you love the water and want to spend a relaxing evening cruising around the bay, then this is the tour for you!

-It follows the typical path with two trips under the Golden Gate Bridge, a cruise around Alcatraz, and a chance to see all of the wonderful sights along the water.
+Route: It follows the typical path with two trips under the Golden Gate Bridge, a cruise around Alcatraz, and a chance to see all of the wonderful sights along the water.

-It only runs once a night and the time changes by season to give you the best chance to catch the sunset.
+Tickets and Tour Times: This tour runs just once per night and the departure time changes by season to give you the best chance to catch the sunset.
+It runs from early March to the end of November.

 >> Find tickets to this fun catamaran tour